rmMinusR/ItemAnvil/README.md

 | --------- | --------- |
 | ![Tea Shop example](https://raw.githubusercontent.com/rmMinusR/ItemAnvil/assets/screenshots/tea-demo-1.png) | ![Metallurgy editors](https://raw.githubusercontent.com/rmMinusR/ItemAnvil/assets/screenshots/metallurgy-editor-4.png) |

 Just like GameObjects have component scripts, items gain functionality by adding properties.
-These can affect all items of that type (like as tuning the damage of a sword) or only one item (such as enchantments).
+These can affect all items of that type (like tuning the damage of a sword) or only one item (such as enchantments).

 ## Getting started
 ### Installing
- - Option 1: Use the Package Manager to [add by git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/rmMinusR/ItemAnvil.git`
+ - Option 1: Use the Package Manager to [add by git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/rmMinusR/ItemAnvil.git` Recommended for most users.
- - Option 2: Clone to your Packages folder.
+ - Option 2: Git clone to your Packages folder.
+Recommended for contributors.
  - ~~Option 3: [Download from Unity Asset Store](https://u3d.as/33kM).~~ Currently awaiting review, not available yet.
+Not recommended, as it will likely be one or two versions out of date due to the review process.
  - Option 4: Download and place in your Assets folder.
 Not recommended, as the samples folder will be invisible.

 ### Examples